-The Group's exposure to interest rate risks and hedging instruments is detailed in Note 29.3 a) (page 160) of Chapter 4 "Consolidated financial statements".
+The Group's exposure to interest rate risks and hedging instruments is detailed in Note 30.3 a) of Chapter 4 "Consolidated financial statements".

-b.
-Foreign exchange risk
+Foreign exchange risk b.

 The wide geographic distribution of the Group's operations entails the use of several different currencies.
-A significant proportion of the Group's assets, liabilities, revenue and expenses is denominated in currencies other than the euro, mainly the US dollar and, to a lesser extent, the Swedish krona and the pound sterling, while the Group's consolidated financial statements are euro denominated.
+A significant proportion of the Group's assets, liabilities, revenue and expenses is denominated in currencies other than the euro, mainly the US dollar, while the Group's consolidated financial statements are euro denominated.
 Consequently, fluctuations in these currencies, and especially the US dollar, against the euro, have had a material impact on the Group's financial position and business results, and might also have such an impact in the future (see Note 32.3 of Chapter 4).
 For Axway, the dollar zone is a region where the Company has commercial activities which generate revenue, as well as development and support activities which carry expenses, including personnel costs.
 For this reason, fluctuations in exchange rates for the US dollar against the euro affect Axway's revenues and costs to a nearly equivalent extent and thus have only a limited overall impact, especially with respect to margin levels.

-The Group's exposure to foreign exchange risk is reviewed in detail in Note 30.3 b) on pages 149-150 in Chapter 4 "Consolidated financial statements".
+The Group's exposure to foreign exchange risk is reviewed in detail in Note 30.3 b) in Chapter 4 "Consolidated financial statements".

-At the date of this document, the Company does not plan to enter into any forward currency contracts to hedge commercial transactions.
+At the date of this document, the Company, and more generally speaking, the Group, does not plan to enter into any forward currency contracts to hedge commercial transactions.

-c.
-Equity risk
+Equity risk C.